Pan Fried Breaded Zucchini

 Do you have any favorite ways to cook up or eat zucchini?
 I’d love to hear about some of your summer zucchini recipe favorites!

-- Thinly slice your zucchini into coin shapes.
+- The first step to make pan fried zucchini is to thinly slice your zucchini into coin shapes.

-- Place them into the 'milk' and let them soak for about 1 minute.
+- Place the zucchini circles into the milk and let them soak for about 1 minute.

-- Next, drudge the zucchini coins in the seasoned flour.
+- Next, drudge the zucchini coins in the gluten free flour.

 - Heat 1-2T oil over medium heat.
 Place zucchini coins in hot oil. "fry" each side until golden brown.

-- The process can be slow but do them in batches, then enjoy!
+- The process can be slow but do them in batches, then enjoy those delicious pan fried zucchini coins.